ba-st/Stargate/docs/reference/CrossOriginResourceSharing.md

 ### Configuring allowed origins

-Allowed origins configuration is mandatory.
+Allowed origin's configuration is mandatory.
 There are two options available.

 #### Allowing any origin